-In the second quarter of 2024, sales in the U.S. accounted for over half of our total sales.
+In the second third quarter of 2024, sales in the U.S. accounted for over half of our total sales.
 The various indicators we use to gauge the direction and momentum of our served U.S. markets include:

 - The Industrial Production (IP) Index, published by the Federal Reserve, which measures the real output of manufacturing, mining, and electric and gas utilities.
-The IP Index is expressed as a percentage of real output in a base year, currently 2017. - The Manufacturing Purchasing Managers' Index (PMI), published by the Institute for Supply Management (ISM), which indicates the current and near-term state of manufacturing activity in the U.S. According to the ISM, a PMI measure above 50 indicates that the U.S. manufacturing economy is generally expanding while a measure below 50 indicates that it is generally contracting.
+The Manufacturing IP Index shown in the chart below is expressed as a percentage of real output in a base year, currently 2017. - The Manufacturing Purchasing Managers' Index (PMI), published by the Institute for Supply Management (ISM), which indicates the current and near-term state of manufacturing activity in the U.S. According to the ISM, a PMI measure above 50 indicates that the U.S. manufacturing economy is generally expanding while a measure below 50 indicates that it is generally contracting.

 The table below depicts trends in these indicators since the quarter ended September 2022.
-These figures are as of May 7, 2024, and are subject to revision by the issuing organizations.
-The IP index increased in the second quarter of 2024 versus the first quarter of 2024 and the fourth quarter of 2023.
-Manufacturing PMI results improved to above 50 in the second quarter of 2024 for the first time since the fourth quarter of 2022.
+These figures are as of May 7, 2024 August 7, 2024, and are subject to revision by the issuing organizations.
+The Manufacturing IP index increased in the second third quarter of 2024 versus the first quarter of 2024 and the fourth quarter of 2023.
+Manufacturing PMI results improved to above 50 in the second quarter of 2024 for with output increasing sequentially in each month of the first time since third quarter.
+Manufacturing PMI results decreased to below 50 in the fourth third quarter of 2022, 2024 with each of the monthly results below 50 during the quarter.